 Shellac is a natural resin that can be derived from insects or plants.
-It’s often used as a food coating or in certain cosmetics.
+It’s versatile stuff, finding its way into everything from food coatings to cosmetics.
 When used as a wood finish, shellac produces a hard, durable surface that is resistant to water and alcohol.

-However, pure and dewaxed shellac are not heat resistant, so it’s not ideal for use on surfaces that come into contact with hot dishes or plates.
+However, pure and dewaxed shellac are not heat resistant.
+So, I wouldn’t recommend using pure or dewaxed shellac on surfaces that frequently encounter hot dishes or plates.

 French Polish Shallac Method

 French polish is a traditional wood finishing technique that dates back to the 19th century.
 It is often used on high-quality furniture like dining tables and chairs.
 The process involves applying thin layers of shellac, a resin secreted by female lac bugs.